How Malnutrition Changes Your Brain, Affects Mental Health, (And Why Recovery Feels So Hard)

 Malnutrition also affects the body’s stress system.

-When the body is deprived of adequate fuel, it activates survival mechanisms that increase stress hormones such as cortisol.
+When the body is deprived of adequate fuel, it activates survival mechanisms and may alter stress hormones such as cortisol [11].
 This can contribute to:

 • Heightened anxiety